aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/update-chart-value-axis/_index.md

 - `tickMark` (string) – Style of tick marks (e.g., `"inside"`).
 - `crossAt` (number) – Position where the axis crosses the perpendicular axis.

-Only the properties you need to change have to be included in the JSON payload.
+Only the properties you need to change need to be included in the JSON payload.

 ### Sample Request Body